-Alternate Dispute Resolution in the District Court.
-The District of Delaware's Alternative Dispute Resolution Program uses magistrate judges to conduct mediation, settlement conferences, binding and nonbinding arbitrations, early neutral evaluations, and summary jury trials on a case-by-case basis.
-Counsel and the litigants are encouraged by the court to explore alternative dispute resolutions with the magistrate judge assigned to the case.
+The District of Delaware's alternative dispute resolution program uses magistrate judges to conduct mediation, settlement conferences, and binding and nonbinding arbitrations on a case-by-case basis.
 All civil cases, except those filed by prisoners, are eligible for ADR.
 The ADR options are discussed during the initial Rule 16 scheduling conference, and the district judge may include in the case management order a referral to a magistrate judge for ADR.
 The parties may also stipulate to ADR.
-Referral Method.
-During the initial Rule 26 scheduling conference, the parties are advised of the availability of ADR through the services of a magistrate judge.
-During that conference, the district judge will explore with the parties their interest in the ADR process.
-All district judges have standard provisions in their scheduling orders referring a case for ADR, which usually include contact with a magistrate judge for further discussion regarding ADR.